LovesTha/LovesTha.github.io/_posts/2007-02-09-extended-practice-tournament.markdown

 **Round1, Bill playing TEPS:**

 I get off to a reasonable start, but fail to remember that the ravager has a modular counter to start with so I can't figure out how to do enough damage to win the turn before he combos out.
-It is quite demoralizing for your opponent to duress you and tell you how you should have won on the previous turn.
+It is quite demoralising for your opponent to duress you and tell you how you should have won on the previous turn.
 For game 2 I sideboard in the Cabal Therapies and out the 3 Spellbombs and a Frogmite.
 I wiff on my first therapy and the second takes a Minds Desire.
 I forget what the next one took, but I should have names Cabal Ritual as he managed to go off with 2 Cabal Rituals in hand along with 2 Infernal Tutors (both fetching more Cabal Rituals).
 His hand was a bit silly and won the turn before I expected it to.

 **Round 2, {Guy who organised the tourney} playing Agro Loam:**